SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 implicitly using ``init()`` to set it.
 If the wrapper defines an ``init(wrappedValue:)`` initializer, the wrapped property can use assignment to set its initial value.
-When you apply the attribute for a property wrapper to a property, the attribute's arguments are passed as arguments to the wrapper's initializer.
+If the wrapper defines other initializers, you pass the needed arguments to the initializer by providing them as arguments to the attribute when you apply it to a property.
-For example, ``SomeWrapper`` in the code below supports all three forms of initialization.
+For example, ``SomeWrapper`` in the code below defines initializers in all three of these categories.

 .. testcode:: propertyWrapper
     :compile: true